SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization: Conclusions

 \section{Conclusions}

-In this paper, we proposed a novel unsupervised cross-modal homography estimation framework, based on interleaved modality transfer and self-supervised homography prediction, named InterNet.
-Our InterNet introduces an interleaved optimization to narrow modality gaps and improve cross-modal homography estimation performance alternatively.
-We also design a fine-grained homography feature loss to further improve the connection between two modules and boost the estimation accuracy.
+In this paper, we propose SSHNet, a novel unsupervised cross-modal homography estimation framework.
+SSHNet reformulates the problem into two supervised sub-problems, addressed by a homography estimation network and a modality transfer network.
+These networks are trained separately using a split optimization strategy, ensuring stable training.
+We also introduce an extra homography feature space supervision to further improve feature consistency during the homography estimation and boost the performance of our framework.
 Moreover, we employ a distillation training technique to reduce model parameters and improve cross-domain generalization ability.
-Experimental results show that our InterNet achieves SOTA performance on multiple challenging datasets among unsupervised approaches, and outperforms many supervised approaches.
+Experimental results show that our SSHNet achieves SOTA performance on multiple datasets among unsupervised approaches, and outperforms many supervised approaches.